freeoxide/pi-door-security/client_server/docs/refined_specs.md

   - Internet flap test: while generating events, disconnect for 10 minutes then reconnect; 100 percent of events delivered in order.
   - Process kill test: kill minus nine; on restart fail-safe outputs off; state restored from persisted snapshot or defaults; no duplicate alarms.
 - Security
-  - Cloud connects only with TLS 1.3 and valid cert; JWT expiry enforced.
+- Cloud connects only with TLS 1.3 and valid cert; drop connection if certificate validation fails.

 19. Out of scope and future work
 - OTA updates with signed artifacts and rollback.